taskcluster/docker-worker/README.md

 # Docker Worker

-Docker task host for linux.
+Docker task host for Linux.

 Each task is evaluated in an isolated docker container.
 Docker has a bunch of awesome utilities for making this work well...